RedPitaya/Documentation/appsFeatures/applications/marketplace/power_anal.rst

 Power Analyzer
 **************

-The application is based on the oscilloscope app with a change to the controller and server module.
+The application is based on the oscilloscope app with a controller and server module change.

 .. figure:: power_analyzer.png
-    :align: left
+    :align: center
     :scale: 70 %

     The user interface of the Power Analyzer application.

-    ..

 The user interface is divided into 8 parts: